schluis/projektarbeit/teaser.typ

 == Potential Impact

 To date, there is no implementation of a NAO model suitable for reinforcement learning research, i.e. a model that accurately models motor dynamics while being fast enough for simulation use.
-This work could fill this gap, providing a valuable resource for the RoboCup community, lowering the barriers for more teams to start RL research, and enabling more students to get involved in this field.
+This work fills this gap, providing a valuable resource for the RoboCup community, lowering the barriers for more teams to start RL research, and enabling more students to get involved in this field.

 == Research Questions